JioNamay/Coffee-Shop-Website/README.md

 type in a username of "admin" and password of "admin".
 Once you are there, you will be redirected to the admin page which lists the users.
 You can then view their order history by clicking on "View Order History" for each specific user. <br>
 An admin can also delete from or archive a user's order history.
 The "orders" table in the PostgreSQL database acts as the archive file, and the "orders" table has an "archived" column of type BOOLEAN.
 Each entry has "archived" set to true if it is an archived order, otherwise it is set to false.
-All archived orders can be retrieved from the database with the following SQL query: "SELECT * from orders WHERE archived = 't'".
+All archived orders can be retrieved from the database with the following SQL query: ```SELECT * from orders WHERE archived = 't'```.

 **Timeout Function** <br>
 Once the user has logged in they are given a set session that they can use.
 That session time is